Plumsail/helpdesk-docs/source/Getting Started/Quick HelpDesk configuration.rst

 End-User
 	User without a SharePoint account that creates tickets by email.

-If user sends email messages to HelpDesk, it creates a contact for such user automatically, but for agents you need to create contacts manually.
+End-Users and Members are created automatically, when a new ticket is created or when a user visits help desk for the first time.
+The only case when you need to do something manually is when you create a new agent or convert an existing contact to an agent by changing his role.
 Once you created an agent, you can start receiving notifications about new unassigned tickets.

 To create a new contact, navigate to “Contacts” using the icon in the right navbar: